Basic Ratio of Stocks

 • Net Margin = Net Income/Revenues

 Profit margins measure a company's profitability, used in both horizontal and trend analysis.
-Now we can answer the question posed at the beginning of the article: which company is more profitable?
+Now we can answer the question posed at the beginning of the article: Which company is more profitable?
 Even though company A has a higher net income, its net margin is 10% (=1÷10), lower than company B's net margin of 25% (=0.5÷2).
 We can conclude that Company B is more profitable than A due to its higher net margin ratio.

 Price Multiples